 There were some interesting graves too; these, and the gruesome history of the church can be read about here.

 But back to the fairies.
-Firstly the Fairy Glen, an unusual land formation, which sadly does not have any old fairy folklore associated with it but it does feel otherworldly when you walk round it.
+Firstly the Fairy Glen, an unusual land formation, which sadly does not have anyfolklore associated with it, but it does feel otherworldly when you walk round it.

 The rocky peak is known as Castle Ewen:

-But it’s Dunvegan Castle we need for fairy legends!
+It’s Dunvegan Castle that we need for fairy legends!